Eucalyptus macarthurii: Description

 Eucalyptus macarthurii is a tree that typically grows to a height of 40 m and forms a lignotuber.
-It has rough, greyish brown, fissured, fibrous bark on the trunk and branches, smooth grey bark that is shed in short ribbons on the thinner branches.
+It has rough, greyish brown, fissured, fibrous bark on the trunk and branches, and smooth grey bark that is shed in short ribbons on the thinner branches.
 Young plants and coppice regrowth have sessile, broadly lance-shaped to egg-shaped leaves arranged in opposite pairs, 35-70 mm long and 25-45 mm wide.
 Adult leaves are arranged alternately, the same shade of glossy green on both sides, narrow lance-shaped to curved, 90-180 mm long and 10-25 mm wide, tapering to a petiole 10-20 mm long.
 The flower buds are arranged in groups of seven in leaf axils on an unbranched peduncle 4-10 mm long, the individual buds sessile or on pedicels up to 2 mm long.
 Mature fruit are oval, 2.5-5 mm long and 2-3.5 mm wide with a conical to beaked operculum 2-3 mm long.
 Flowering has been recorded in January and May and the fruit is a woody, conical to bell-shaped capsule 2-5 mm long and 4-6 mm wide with the valves at rim level or slightly protruding.